ucc23/ucc/_clusters/theia274.md

 UTI_C_lit: 0.33
 UTI_C_dup: 0.16
 UTI_summary: |
-    Theia 274 is a somewhat close, moderately populated, moderately dense object of very high C3 quality.
+    <b>Theia 274</b> is a moderately populated, moderately dense object of very high C3 quality.
+It is located at a close distance from the Sun, near the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 22.0